 Azure butterflies throughout the Maryland landscape have unique adaptations that set them apart from other types of butterflies in the Maryland region.

-Azure butterflies belong to a genus known as Celastrina, which consists of over fifty species native to the eastern United States and Canada.
+Azure butterflies belong to the genus Celastrina, which consists of over fifty species native to the eastern United States and Canada.

-The Azure butterfly is one of their most distinctive members and can be identified by its deep blue color with black margins along each wing.
+The Azure butterfly is one of their most distinctive members.
+It is identified by its deep blue color and black margins along each wing.

 These butterflies typically fly low during flights, hovering close to the ground or remaining just a few feet above it.